exercism/docs/building/tracks/ci/workflow-templates.md

 ## **HELP**: this looks like _a lot_ of work :sweat:

 The rest of the document is designed to explain how the workflows work.
-If you're in a hurry, and you just want to switch from Travis or Circle to GHA without optimizing the PR scripts, scroll down to the **~10 minute guide** on [**Migrating from Travis**](#migrating-from-travis).
+If you're in a hurry, and you just want to switch from Travis or Circle to GHA without optimizing the PR scripts, go to the **~10 minute guide** on [**Migrating from Travis**](migrating-from-travis.md).

 ## Track CI actions